Skip to content

 Primer compositions: the Pb-Ba-Sb signature and the lead-free alternatives

-The primer is the smallest component of the cartridge but the most important for the forensic chemistry that follows.
-The classical priming composition is a three-metal mixture, and NTA loves it because it has a clean MCQ form.
+The primer is the smallest component of the cartridge but the most consequential for the forensic chemistry that follows.
+The classical priming composition is a three-metal mixture.

 Classical Sinoxid-type primer (most commercial centrefire ammunition).
 Lead styphnate (the initiating explosive, sensitive to mechanical impact) plus barium nitrate (the oxidiser, supplies oxygen to the burn) plus antimony sulphide (the fuel and friction sensitiser).
 When the firing pin strikes, the primer detonates and produces a hot gas-and-particle cloud rich in lead (Pb), barium (Ba) and antimony (Sb).
 These three elements travel out of the muzzle, the breech and the cylinder gap with the bullet and the propellant gases and deposit on the shooter's hands, sleeves, face and the target.
 The Pb-Ba-Sb three-component particle, recovered on an adhesive lift and identified by SEM-EDX, is the gold-standard signature of primer-derived gunshot residue.
 This is the chemistry that the GSR-analysis bullet in this unit builds on.

 Modern lead-free primers (Sintox and equivalents).
 Driven by occupational lead exposure on indoor ranges and military training facilities, lead-free primers replace lead styphnate with diazodinitrophenol (DDNP) or tetrazene, and replace barium nitrate with zinc peroxide or strontium nitrate.
 The forensic challenge is that the classical Pb-Ba-Sb SEM-EDX signature no longer fires, and the lab has to look for alternative markers (Ti, Zn, Sr, K, Si) and the morphology of the residue particle.
-Indian commercial and police ammunition is still overwhelmingly Sinoxid-type, so the lead-free question is more an MCQ-distractor topic than a casework reality in Indian SFSLs as of the current cycle.
+Indian commercial and police ammunition remains overwhelmingly Sinoxid-type, so lead-free primers are an emerging casework consideration in Indian SFSLs rather than a current routine.

 Bullet and shotshell types